miguelcarrascoq/yt-summary/README.md

 ## TODO

+- add modal with API KEYs
 - limit the AI request (Google Gemini API)
 - select the AI model
 - use only free AI models (??)
 - prevent (by IP?) multiple requests to the AI
 - switch between AI models & providers (Google, OpenAI)
-- restrict the amount of chars to be processed by the AI ($
+- restrict the amount of chars to be processed by the AI ($)
 - make more responsive
 - change style
 - add related/more video links